pakeke-constructor/footy/notes/net_physics.md

 Send input immediately to server with current-time;

-server will apply the movement 0.1 seconds after the player moved (100ms)
+server will apply the movement 0.1 seconds after the player moved (100ms) This is assuming that our players will have a RTT of LESS THAN 100ms.

-This means that if you have 50ms or lower, your inputs will look the same.
+For all players that have 50ms or lower, inputs will look the same.
 If you have >50ms, your input will be delayed though, and you'll lag.

 VERY IMPORTANT: